DrexlerIII/PoC---Formal-Verification-SPARK-Code/README.md

 * **Bare-Metal Control Initialization (`boot_overlay_init.S`):** Low-level hardware synchronization routines that manage processor trap structures, invalidate and flush instructions caches (`I-Cache`), and perform secure context switching.
     * *Target Architectures:* LEON3 SPARC V8 and PowerPC (`crt0.s`).

+ ## Compilation & Verification Toolchain (Conceptual Overview)

+The architecture is designed to be cross-compiled for bare-metal targets using the GNAT LLVM or GCC native target suites, managed via custom build automation profiles.

+### Formal Verification Pipeline
+Static analysis is handled via the SPARK `gnatprove` toolchain.
+The verification boundary is enforced using strict data-flow and information-flow analysis switches:
+* **Proof Level:** 4 (Extensive proof checking, utilizing Alt-Ergo, Z3, and CVC4 solvers).
+* **Target Properties:** Absence of runtime errors (AoRTE), exception freedom, and structural contract compliance.

+### Compiler Configuration Highlights
+When targeting embedded architectures like the LEON3 SPARC V8, specific low-level compilation constraints must be observed:
+* **Optimization Control:** Cryptographic modules are compiled under strict optimization constraints to guarantee that the compiler does not alter or eliminate constant-time evaluation branches (preventing dead-code elimination from ruining side-channel protections).
+* **Linker Mapping:** Memory alignment constraints are mapped via an external linker script, partitioning the hardware into isolated secure enclaves and rotation execution banks.

 ---

 ## 📊 Architectural Flow Diagrams